 All metal caps from soft drink and beer bottles are recyclable.
 Most of these types of caps are made of steel.
 Previously, the thin layer of polyethethylene (that plastic bit lining the cap) made it difficult to recycle.
 Now the layer of plastic is burned off during processing.

-Many plants now accept plastic bottles with the caps on.
-Previously, leaving the caps on the bottles was unacceptable because the caps are a different type of plastic from the bottle.
+Many plants now accept plastic bottles with the caps.
+Previously, leaving the caps on the bottles was unacceptable because the caps are a different type of plastic.
 Mixing the two plastics in the melting process would create a lower quality material.

 5. Wine corks

 Cork can’t be recycled curb-side, but a company called Terracycle will recycle cork to be made into corkboards.
 You can request a mailer from the company (for 15 lbs. of cork at a time).
 Also, most Whole Foods Markets accept corks for recycling.